onera/Cassiopee/CPlot/doc/source/CPlot.rst

     or in mpeg export, close the mpeg file (action=1).
 Must be called when doing offscreen rendering (offscreen=1 or 2 in display function).

+    This function is not needed when doing offscreen rendering with osmesa.

     :param action: if 0, means wait until file is written, if 1, means close mpeg file
     :type action: int